anibalsande/Group5-UDC-Seneca/TechnicalNotes.md

    - [The Group 5-UDC-Seneca Team](#the-group-5-udc-seneca-team)

 ## Project Overview
 Group 5-UDC-Seneca is a group of students from the Universidade da Coruña in A Coruña, Spain and Seneca Polytechnic in Toronto, Canada who are working together through the Collaborative Online International Learning (COIL) program.
-During their collaboration, Group-5-UDC-Seneca develop and document, using the Agile project management approach, an online linear regression software application in GitHub.
-In doing this, the students are learning about
+During their collaboration, Group-5-UDC-Seneca develop and document, using the Agile project management approach, the **LRM App**, an online linear regression software application.
+In doing this, the students learn about
 - linear regression modeling
 - artificial intelligence and machine learning in the context of linear regression modeling
 - industry standards and expectations for software development